happysat/Express-AM6-AM8/README.md

 According to Russian media, Ukrainian hacking groups were behind the disruption of Russian programs.<br> But the information cannot be verified.<br>

-It is not known how the disruption of Russian programs in general was resolved.
-It was an unprecedented attack on satellite technology.<br>
-It entailed enormous damage for the companies: costly double distribution, program transfers to other parameters, investments in additional satellite capacity (position 56°E) and, last but not least, the possible outflow of some customers to other operators.<br>
+It is not known how the disruption of Russian programs in general was resolved.<br> It was an unprecedented attack on satellite technology.<br> It entailed enormous damage for the companies: costly double distribution, program transfers to other parameters, investments in additional satellite capacity (position 56°E) and, last but not least, the possible outflow of some customers to other operators.<br>

 5 September<br>